-Under Article II of The Pace International Law Review (PILR) Constitution, students of Pace Law School may become Junior Associates of the PILR in one of two ways:
+Under Article II of The Pace International Law Review (PILR) Constitution, students of Pace Law School may become Junior Associates of the PILR by participating in the Unified Law Review Writing Competition.

-Requirements for Full Membership include:
+Requirements for Full Membership:

 a.
-All students invited join PILR as Junior Associates must commit to membership for two full years.
+All students invited to join PILR as Junior Associates must commit to membership for two full years.

 b.
 Each Junior Associate is required to write a Case Note or Comment of publishable quality as set forth in the Handbook.
 Any Junior Associate who does not fulfill this requirement will not be eligible for full membership.